Go to Type of Symbol

 var myGeneric = new MyGeneric<Author, Book>();.
 Invoking this command on any usage of

 myGeneric, you will be able to choose the navigation destination between

 You can invoke this command from the editor, from the File Structure window and other tool windows.

 To navigate to the type of a symbol

 Place the caret at a symbol in the editor or select the symbol in a tool window.

-- If there are several declarations (e.g. in case of a partial lass), they will be listed in the drop-down list.
-Do one of the following:
+If the command returns a single result, ReSharper navigates directly there.
+In case of several declarations (for example, in a partial class), they will be listed in a drop-down where you can do one of the following:

 If the item you navigate to belongs to the current solution, ReSharper opens the corresponding file in the editor and places the caret at the symbol declaration.
 If it is found in referenced libraries, ReSharper navigates according to the settings defined on thepage of ReSharper options.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.